iconmaster5326/CrystalProjector/README.md

 This is a library for manipulating data structures in the video game [Crystal Project](https://store.steampowered.com/app/1637730/Crystal_Project/).
 This currently can read:

 - World files (support for reading entities is WIP)
-- Some database files (abilities, actors, biomes, loading, voxels)
+- Some database files (abilities to biomes, loading, voxels)
 - Texture packs

 This will hopefully soon be able to modify and write out the above, as well as read additional things, like save files and mods.